kubewarden/kubewarden.io/content/blog/2024/04/kubewarden-1-12-release.md

   verification failed: missing signatures" even if there were valid signatures.
   This is now solved.
 - Verifying policies from private registries with access credentials now works in `kwctl` and `policy-server`.
-As usual, set your authenticatio data in a `~/docker/config.json` file for `kwctl`, and see [the docs](https://docs.kubewarden.io/howtos/policy-servers/private-registry) on creating the Secret for the PolicyServer.
+As usual, set your authentication data in a `~/docker/config.json` file for `kwctl`, and see [the docs](https://docs.kubewarden.io/howtos/policy-servers/private-registry) on creating the Secret for the PolicyServer.